jocarthaens/custom-game-framework/README.md

-A work-in-progress personal project that aims to create a simple, custom game framework for my 2D topdown games from scratch, with the goal of making the framework as performant and memory-efficient as possible while ensuring modularity and flexibility in creating games with it.
-This project is prone to heavy changes, some features will be drastically revamped or removed, and this project is made only for single-threaded applications.
+A work-in-progress personal project that aims to create a simple, custom game framework for my 2D topdown games from scratch, with the goal of making the framework as performant and memory-efficient as possible, while ensuring modularity and flexibility in creating games with it.
+This project is prone to heavy changes, some features will be drastically revamped or removed, and this project is intended only for single-threaded applications.

 ## Features:
 + Sprite Rendering System, Sprite and TextFormat classes, Image/Sprite Library